Background pattern

 The side effects that can be expected to occur more frequently in children are:

-Very common (may affect more than 1 in 10 people): swelling in the tongue or throat, ulcers in the mouth, mouth pain, alteration of taste, stomach pain, diarrhea, discomfort (nausea).
+Very common (may affect more than 1 in 10 people): swelling in the tongue or throat, mouth ulcers, mouth pain, taste alteration, stomach pain, diarrhea, nausea.

 Common (may affect up to 1 in 10 people): eye inflammation

-Rare (may affect up to 1 in 100 people): quick swelling of the face and skin and allergic esophagitis (eosinophilic esophagitis).
+Uncommon (may affect up to 1 in 100 people): rapid swelling of the face and skin and allergic inflammation of the esophagus (eosinophilic esophagitis).

-Do not use ACARIZAX after the expiration date that appears on the blister pack and on the outer packaging after CAD.
-The expiration date is the last day of the month indicated.
+Do not use ACARIZAX after the expiry date which is stated on the blister and on the package after EXP.
+The expiry date is the last day of the month shown.

 Composition of ACARIZAX

-Sublingual lyophilizate, round, white or off-white in color, with an engraving on one of the faces.
+Sublingual lyophilisate, round, white or off-white, with an engraving on one side.

-Aluminum blisters, with one of the sheets foldable, packaged in a cardboard box.
-Each blister contains 10 sublingual lyophilizates.
+Aluminum blisters, with one foldable sheet, packaged in a cardboard box.
+Each blister contains 10 sublingual lyophilisates.

 ALK-Abelló A/S